Mr-Zamora/JSON-to-SQL/COMPARE.md

    - Enter ID: `1`
 2. **SQL**: Select option `5` to delete an item
    - Enter ID: `1`
+3. **SQLAlchemy ORM**: Select option `5` to delete an item
+   - Enter ID: `1`

 **Learning Points:**
-- Basic operations work similarly in both implementations
+- Basic operations work similarly across all three implementations
-- Notice any differences in feedback messages or behavior
+- Notice differences in feedback messages between manual SQL and ORM
+- SQLAlchemy demonstrates how ORMs provide the same constraints with higher-level syntax

 ## Exercise 2: ID Management

-1. Add three items to both applications:
+1. Add three items to all three applications:
    - "Buy groceries"
    - "Call doctor"
    - "Pay bills"

 2. Verify IDs:
-   - Both should have items with IDs 2, 3, 4 (or similar sequence)
+   - All should have items with IDs 2, 3, 4 (or similar sequence)

-3. Delete the middle item (ID 3) in both applications:
+3. Delete the middle item (ID 3) in each application:
    - **JSON**: Select option `5`, enter ID `3`
    - **SQL**: Select option `5`, enter ID `3`
+   - **SQLAlchemy ORM**: Select option `5`, enter ID `3`

-4. Add a new item to both:
+4. Add a new item to each:
    - "New task"

-5. Check the ID of the new item:
    - **JSON**: Should reuse ID 3 (the first available ID)
    - **SQL**: Should use ID 5 (never reuses IDs)
+   - **SQLAlchemy ORM**: Should use ID 5 (the ORM still relies on AUTOINCREMENT)

 **Learning Points:**
 - JSON implementation reuses IDs to keep a compact sequence
 - SQL with AUTOINCREMENT never reuses IDs once assigned
+- SQLAlchemy ORM still depends on the database's AUTOINCREMENT behavior
-- SQL approach is better for data integrity and referential integrity
+- Database-backed approaches are better for data integrity and referential integrity

 ## Exercise 3: Uniqueness Constraints

-1. Try adding an item with the same title in both applications:
+1. Try adding an item with the same title in all applications:
    - **JSON**: Add "Buy groceries" (already exists)
    - **SQL**: Add "Buy groceries" (already exists)
+   - **SQLAlchemy ORM**: Add "Buy groceries" (already exists)

 2. Observe the different behaviors:
    - **JSON**: Custom code checks for duplicates